SSG-DRD-IOT/intel_retail_workshop/README.md

 # Intel® Retail Workshop Setup Guide
 Welcome to the Intel® Retail Workshop.
-In this workshop, we will explore Intel® OpenVINO™ through lectures and hands on labs.
-By the end of the workshop, you should have a solid understanding of Intel® OpenVINO™ toolkit and have some working ideas of how to implement them in your video analytics applications.
+In this workshop, we will explore  OpenVINO™ through lectures and hands on labs.
+By the end of the workshop, you should have a solid understanding of  OpenVINO™ toolkit and have some working ideas of how to implement them in your video analytics applications.
 ## How Do I Use the Lab Material
-The links below will guide the workshop attendee through slides and labs in the Visual Retail Workshop using Intel® OpenVINO™ toolkit.
+The links below will guide the workshop attendee through slides and labs in the Visual Retail Workshop using  OpenVINO™ toolkit.

 ## Workshop Agenda
-* **Exploration to Intel® OpenVINO™ toolkit**
+* **Exploration to  OpenVINO™ toolkit**
     - Slide Deck -
     - Lab - [Explore OpenVINO™](./Explore_OpenVINO.md)

-* **Face Detection using Intel® OpenVINO™ toolkit**
+* **Face Detection using  OpenVINO™ toolkit**
   - Slide Deck -
   - Lab - [Face Detection](./Face_detection.md)

-* **Age and Gender Detection using Intel® OpenVINO™ toolkit**
+* **Age and Gender Detection using  OpenVINO™ toolkit**
   - Slide Deck -
   - Lab - [Age and Gender Detection](./Age_Gender_Detection.md)